sathomas/jsDataV.is/src/text/ch6/01-fonts.md

 ### Step 4: Vary the Countries Based on the Data

 Now we're ready to create the actual data visualization.
-Naturally, we'll start with actual data, in this case from the United Nations.
+Naturally, we'll start with the data, in this case from the United Nations.
 Here's how we could format that data in a JavaScript array.
 (The full data set can be found with the book's [source code](https://github.com/sathomas/jsDataV.is-source).)

 ``` {.javascript .numberLines}
 var ages = [